 Employment Projections

-Jobs and Skills Australia produces employment projections to provide a much-needed guide to the likely future direction of the jobs market over the next 5 years.
+National Skills Commission produces employment projections to provide a much-needed guide to the likely future direction of the jobs market over the next 5 years.

 Each year these projections are updated to reflect emerging trends and developments.